-Since we have the same VLAN 200 that going across via the interface to the Switch as Trunk from the KVM host, and your access point also on the VLAN 200, all the users will start receiving the DHCP address from the PFsense directly.
+Since we have the same VLAN 200 that goes across via the interface to the Switch as Trunk from the KVM host, and your access point is also on the VLAN 200, all the users will start receiving the same DHCP address from the PFsense directly.

 Did you notice I turned on the br200 for the DHCP?